 Year-End mePrism Privacy Pulse: The Year Data Became a Weapon

 As 2025 draws to a close, the digital landscape looks fundamentally different than it did just twelve months ago.
 If 2024 was the year of "AI curiosity," 2025 was the year of AI-driven exploitation.
-For those of us tracking the movements of data brokers and the exposure of Personally Identifiable Information (PII) on the open web, this year served as a final wake-up call.
+For those of us tracking the movements of data brokers and the exposure of Personally Identifiable Information (PII), this year served as a final wake-up call.

 2. California’s Delete Act Goes "Nuclear"